Back to Blog

 • Daily call summaries — Mood, health status, concerns raised

-• Medication changes — New prescriptions, dosage adjustments
+• Medication changes — New prescriptions, dosage adjustments, side effects mentioned

-• Behavioral changes — Sleep patterns, appetite, social engagement
+• Behavioral changes — Sleep patterns, appetite, social engagement, mood trends

-• Professional visits — Doctor appointments, home health visits
+• Professional visits — Doctor appointments, home health visits, specialist referrals

 When Check-Ins Reveal Bigger Issues